-I like watching TV, videos about food, taking naps, and eating ice cream.
+I like watching K-dramas, videos about food, taking naps, and eating ice cream.
+I also enjoy competing on Kaggle.

-I was born in Urbana, Illinois and grew up in Los Angeles, California, but now I consider myself a proud Rhode Islander.
+I was born in Urbana, Illinois and grew up in the suburbs of Los Angeles, California.
+I spent 8 years in Rhode Island for school and now consider myself a proud New Englander.

 Apply machine learning to various medical image analysis problems.